Epping Main Sewer Project

 The pipe will be constructed by tunnelling underground using large Tunnel Boring Machines (TBMs), and the tunnel will cross under the Merri Creek and Hume Freeway.

-John Holland Pty Ltd will need to build five construction shafts to enable the underground tunnelling to occur, and four of these shafts will become permanent access manholes after the project works have been completed.
+John Holland Pty Ltd needs to build five construction shafts to enable the underground tunnelling to occur, and four of these shafts will become permanent access manholes after the project works have been completed.

-The first stage of works will be to excavate the shafts to depths of up to 35 metres.
+The first stage of works involves excavating the shafts to depths of up to 35 metres.
 Once this is done, we will use cranes to lower the TBM down into the shaft, ready for tunnelling work to begin.

-Construction activities will start in early November 2017, and should be completed in mid-2019, depending on weather and ground conditions.
+Construction activities started in early December 2017, and should be completed in mid-2019, depending on weather and ground conditions.

 The proposed timeline for tunnelling works is: